 AI for Real Estate Follow-Up Emails

-Speed-to-lead wins in real estate.
-The agent who responds first gets the client 78% of the time.
+That stung โ and it taught me the most expensive lesson in real estate: speed-to-lead wins.
+The agent who responds first gets the client 78% of the time (InsideSales.com data).
+Not the most experienced agent.
+Not the one with the best reviews.
+The fastest one.
 AI lets you send personalized follow-ups in seconds instead of minutes.

 Here are templates for every follow-up scenario.